 Your business name is your business identity, so choose one that encapsulates your objectives, services, and mission in just a few words.
 You probably want a name that’s short and easy to remember, since much of your business, and your initial business in particular, will come from word-of-mouth referrals.

 Here are some ideas for brainstorming your business name:

-- Including keywords, such as “beer” or “brewing”, boosts SEO
+Including keywords, such as “beer” or “brewery”, boosts SEO

 Every business needs a plan.
 This will function as a guidebook to take your startup through the launch process and maintain focus on your key goals.
 A business plan also enables potential partners and investors to better understand your company and its vision: